Lakewood has always meant one thing to Sam: home

 While attending law school at Cleveland-Marshall College of Law, Sam spent evenings on the Board of Zoning Appeals and the Tax Incentive Review Council and served on the Board of the Lakewood Rangers Education Foundation, which supports the City’s schools and their extracurricular programs.

+Sam has served Lakewood as Ward Two Councilman since 2014 and was named Lakewood City Council President in 2016.
 As Ward Two Councilman and Lakewood City Council President, Sam has committed himself to knowing and working for every neighborhood and every resident in Lakewood.
 On Council Sam finds solutions for residents and addresses shared concerns about responsible commercial development, safe streets, and efficient delivery of high-quality city services.

 Today, Sam and his wife Morgan live on on Gladys Ave. with their two cats Bandit and Bedlam.